Nail-Ismagilov/Kesha/README.md

 ## Notes
 - The GUI now uses `customtkinter` for a modern look and feel.
 - All previous features are preserved, with improved usability and appearance.
+- Output text is white (with light tag colors) for better readability, especially in dark mode.
 - If you encounter issues, ensure you have installed all dependencies from `requirements.txt`.

 ## Recent Improvements